MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 #### Start menu

 Use this only for the Start menu, not for the taskbar, other things like apps not starting, or your device not starting up correctly.
+And while there is a search box in the new Windows 11 Start menu, Start and search are actually different features with different categories.
+Use **Desktop environment** > **Search** instead for your search feedback.

 #### System tray